-Trim will enable you to save money by helping you to cancel unwanted subscriptions, alerting you to any fees on your accounts, negotiating lower rates on your bills (like your Comcast bill), and even putting in a price protection claim with your credit card company if an item you have purchased on Amazon drops in price.
+Trim will enable you to save money by helping you to cancel unwanted subscriptions, alerting you to any fees on your accounts, negotiating lower rates on your bills (like your Comcast or Mediacom bill), and even helping you find lower auto insurance rates.

 It's super easy to use once you set it up, and I can honestly say that in the months I've been using it I have saved a decent amount of money.
 Here's a look at my visa statement showing multiple Trim credits that have come through recently.

 So what do you need to do to set up Trim?
 First, you need to sign up using either your Facebook account or an email address.
 Sign up via the link below.